-The official workweek shall be a minimum of 40 hours of work in any seven (7) consecutive calendar days.
-The workweek schedule consists of five (5) eight (8) hour days.
-However, department heads may establish workweek schedules which differ from the schedule above, upon prior recommendation of the department head and approval of the County Administrator.
-Employees assigned to Unit #16 are considered exempt from the Fair Labor Standards Act.
+The official work week shall be a minimum of 40 hours of work in any seven (7) consecutive calendar days.
+The work week schedule consists of five (5) eight (8) hour days.
+However, department heads may establish work week schedules, which differ from the schedule above, upon prior recommendation of the department head and approval of the County Administrator.
+Some classifications assigned to Unit # 6 are considered exempt from the Fair Labor Standards Act.
+(See Appendix A-1)

-20.2 Administrative Leave
+20.3 Overtime, Compensatory Time Off and Administrative Leave